anqurvanillapy/ice1000.github.io/_posts/2020-5-16-ArendLangExt.md

 Well, neither examples nor demos.
 In the [tracking issue](https://github.com/JetBrains/Arend/issues/119) of Arend language extension, there is no description on the feature anywhere.
-Though the standard library has implemented a number of language extensions.
+Though the standard library has implemented a number of language extensions, which can serve as a great demo.
 I want to do this because there tends to be cloud-programmers(*) who want to know about Arend but were too busy to do so.